 Any one of the above can affect the piriformis muscle, as well as the adjacent sciatic nerve.

-Also, a misaligned or inflamed piriformis can cause difficult and pain while sitting and when changing positions (from sitting to standing).
+Also, a misaligned or inflamed piriformis can cause difficulty and pain while sitting and when changing positions (from sitting to standing).
 I actually stretched too far in a yoga pose once, and irritated my piriformis muscle – this took about 1-2 years to fully heal.
-Whenever I sat down, or went from sitting to standing, I experienced major pain.
-While it was a bit of a pain in the butt (pardon the bun), I just stuck with stretching and trigger point release and eventually it went away.
+Whenever I sat down or went from sitting to standing, I experienced major pain.
+While it was a bit of a pain in the butt (pardon the bun), I just stuck with stretching and trigger point release and eventually, it went away.

 10 Deep Piriformis Stretches

 This piriformis stretch guide is great for alleviating pain and a triggered sciatic nerve.

 It is important to note, too, that over-stretching can actually make the condition worse.
 Light, gentle stretching is best.
 “No pain, no gain” does NOT apply here.
 I over-stretched my piriformis and that’s what made it inflamed for 1-2 years (because I was still doing yoga daily, and over-doing it in stretches).

 Make sure you warm up your muscles before you stretch because you can create a different injury.
 To warm up, simply walk or march in place or climb up and down a flight of stairs slowly for a few minutes before stretching.

 Exercising and stretching the piriformis is well worth it – try it now with these 10 deep piriformis stretches: